TnTech-ECE/S25_Team4_MyCapstoneProject/MeetingMinutes11.md

 ## Key Points
 ### (Applies to all team members)

 The team will append items to the BOM and request purchase.
+Currently, the BOM is being under review by Dr. Rizvi and will be sent to Ms. Julie once approved.

 ## Future plans